 Autumn is the most wonderful time for children to embrace imagination and head outdoors to play!
 And with so many leaves on the ground at the moment we decided to collect some leaves and have some fun with them.

-Pumpkins are a fabulous part of autumn and they have so many uses, from pumpkin soup to carving they are great for keeping everyone busy and entertained…they’re not just for halloween.
-We decided that we wanted to use our pumpkin to make a bird feeder for the garden!
-WHAT YOU WILL NEED A small pumpkin Tin foil Sticks Bird seed… View Post
+Pumpkins are a fabulous part of autumn and they have so many uses.
+From pumpkin soup to carving they are great for keeping everyone busy and entertained.
+And they are not just for Halloween.

 Ever wondered where to keep all those pictures that the kids come home from school with?
 No more space on the side of the fridge?
 Well here’s your answer…